fabianmoss/mscales/docs/source/index.rst

     </audio>

 There are lots of parameters to change the sound.
-They will be documented in more detail in the future.
+They will be documented in more detail in future releases.

 History
 -------